 In this recipe for Kerala style brown rice payasam or pudding, we use only cardamom to flavor the dessert.

-Brown rice pudding is a favorite of mine and it goes very well as a dessert for celebrations and also the routine lunches and dinners.
+Brown rice pudding is a favorite of mine and it goes very well as a dessert for celebrations and also you can enjoy this as a simple every dessert with lunch or dinner.

-You can also use a non stick pan which makes the stirring part easier, but using a pressure cooker is the easiest and most convenient method where you have to do very less work and get the recipe done really fast!
+You can also use a non stick pot or large kadai or pan to make the payasam, but using a pressure cooker is the easiest and most convenient method where you have to do very less work and get the recipe done really fast!

 So here is how you can make this easy, simple and absolutely delicious brown rice pudding following this pressure cooker recipe for brown rice pudding or pal payasam Kerala style recipe.

-Pal Payasam Kerala Style Recipe – South Indian Brown Rice Pudding Pressure Cooker Recipe
+Pal Payasam Kerala Style Recipe For Kerala Onam Sadya - South Indian Brown Rice Pudding Pressure Cooker Recipe

 - Mix the whole milk with water to make a diluted milk mixture and add half of the diluted milk mixture to the rice.